 If you are using dictation and memorization for learning the rules, this is a handy study guide and reminder.

 Capitalize the first letter of:

-Capitalization and punctuation worksheets work well when children work on sentences.
-So many times capitalization and punctuation exercises never ask the children to write real sentences.
-These worksheets will give them practice putting both in the right place.
+Capitalization worksheets work well when children copy short sentences or lists.
+So many times other capitalization and punctuation exercises never ask the children to write real sentences.

 Kids can practice both capitalization and punctuation by copying poetry in either manuscript or cursive writing with our wonderful Robert Louis Stevenson poetry worksheets here.

-Remember to capitalize the first letter in a sentence and putting punctuation at the end of a sentence.
+Practice capitalizing the first letter in a sentence and putting punctuation at the end of a sentence.